 Denying the request of applicant's attorney, Andy DelVechhio, to proceed with the hearing and let the planner "read the transcript" once they are appointed, Sproviero said, "I believe if this board was to hear and consider testimony of your expert and planner without the benefit of their professional planner by their side to answer questions generated by the testimony, we will be doing the board and the entire process a disservice."

 During the Feb.
 14 meeting, the borough's planner, Burgis Associates, was recused from the proceedings at the request of the applicant because the applicant's attorney performed work on behalf of the planner's wife.

 Also recusing themselves at the Feb.
 14 meeting were Chairman Karl Schaffenberger and Aziz Hadodo.
-Schaffenberger cited public comments he made regarding the environmental impact of the development of that property at the Nov.
-28 meeting of the Mayor and Council where representatives from United Water were in attendance.
+Schaffenberger cited public comments he made regarding the environmental impact of the development of that property at the where representatives from United Water were in attendance.
 Board member Hadodo recused himself for also making public statements regarding the development of the United Water property.